 Gestures of Collapse, 3'15 excerpt (original 12'00)

-Gestures of Collapse (2019) is a short film inspired by a news story of alleged Coca Cola poisoning involving a number of high schools in Belgium in the 1990s.
-After an investigation, the epidemic was recognised as a large case of mass sociogenic illness (MSI): 'a constellation of symptoms of an organic disease, without identifiable cause, which occurs between two or more people who share beliefs related to those symptoms.'
+Gestures of Collapse is a short film inspired by a 1990s news story about alleged Coca-Cola poisoning that affected several high schools in Belgium.
+Following an investigation, the incident was identified as a large-scale case of mass sociogenic illness (MSI): “a constellation of symptoms of an organic disease, without identifiable cause, which occurs between two or more people who share beliefs related to those symptoms.”

-The work Gestures of Collapse uses the television news format to reveal the ways in which contagion, rumours, beliefs, emotions, and actions spread.
-The work reflects on human action, the mimetic unconscious and the ways in which behaviours are predicted, influenced, reproduced and manipulated.
+The film adopts the format of television news to explore how contagion, rumours, beliefs, emotions, and actions spread.
+It reflects on human behaviour, the mimetic unconscious, and the ways in which actions are predicted, influenced, reproduced, and manipulated.

 Supported by Mondriaan Fonds.